"If you look for Me wholeheartedly,

 november 17, 2021

 And as it is appointed for men to die once, but after this the judgment, ~Hebrews 9:27

 TODAY'S WORSHIP SONG:

 Save this site in your bookmarks and come back every day for your DAILY BREAD or download our APP.
-IF you read our daily recommended Bible readings you will have read the ENTIRE BIBLE in 1 Year.
+If you read our daily recommended Bible readings you will read the ENTIRE BIBLE in 1 Year.